How Security Intelligence Enables Risk-Prioritized Vulnerability Management

-Editor’s Note: Over the next several months, we’ll be sharing excerpts from our new book, “The Threat Intelligence Handbook.”
-Here, we’re looking at the fourth chapter, “Threat Intelligence for Vulnerability Management.”
-To read the full chapter, download your free copy of the handbook.
+Editor’s Note: Over the next several weeks, we’re sharing excerpts from the newly released second edition of our popular book, “The Threat Intelligence Handbook: Moving Toward a Security Intelligence Program.”
+Here, we’re looking at chapter five, “Threat Intelligence for Vulnerability Management.”
+To read the entire chapter, download your free copy of the handbook.

 Threat Intelligence for Vulnerability Management

 Vulnerability management is not glamorous, but it is one of the very few ways you can be proactive in securing your organization.
 Its importance as a function cannot be overstated.
 The key to success in vulnerability management is to shift the thinking of your security teams from trying to patch everything to making risk-based decisions.
 That is critical because the vast ocean of vulnerabilities disclosed each year stretches to the breaking point the teams responsible for identifying vulnerable assets and deploying patches.
 And the key to making good, risk-based decisions is taking advantage of more sources of threat intelligence.

 According to research from the analyst firm Gartner, Inc., about 8,000 vulnerabilities a year were disclosed over the past decade.
 The number rose only slightly from year to year, and only about one in eight were actually exploited.
 However, during the same period, the amount of new software coming into use grew immensely, and the number of threats has increased exponentially.
 In other words, although the number of breaches and threats has increased over the past 10 years, only a small percentage were based on new vulnerabilities.
 As Gartner put it, “More threats are leveraging the same small set of vulnerabilities.”

 Zero Day Does Not Mean Top Priority